Oliunekits/django-blog-api/README.md

 A simple Blog/News REST API built with Django, Django REST Framework, JWT authentication, and Swagger documentation.

-This project is created as a portfolio example for a Junior Python Developer.
-It demonstrates:

 CRUD operations

 REST API architecture